The-Art-of-Hacking/h4cker/build_your_own_lab/README.md

 - [Offensive Docker](https://github.com/aaaguirrep/pentest): Image with the more used tools to create a pentest environment easily and quickly.

+- [PwnMachine by YesWeHack](https://github.com/yeswehack/pwn-machine): a self hosting solution based on docker aiming to provide an easy to use pwning station for bug hunters.
+The basic install include a web interface, a DNS server and a reverse proxy.

 ## Vulnerable Servers and Applications

 There are several intentionally vulnerable applications and virtual machines that you can deploy in a lab (safe) environment to practice your skills.
 You can also run some of them in Docker containers.